Close Menu

 The Lure: Maid Cosplay, Instant Pick

 Ads pushed through social and messaging apps promised “good technique” and face-to-face selection on arrival.
-A KNEWS report says a veteran punter allegedly complained that reality did not match the photos, sparking a tip that helped the taskforce close in.
+A KNEWS report says a veteran punter allegedly complained that reality did not match the photos, sparking a tip that helped the task force close in.
 Source (details rely on police files).

 Legal Heat: Work, Stay, Sex Laws and Drugs

 Taiwan’s labor authority is blunt: “Foreigners may not work without a permit.”
 Violations face NT$30,000 to NT$150,000 fines and removal orders.
 Overstays draw NT$10,000 to NT$50,000 depending on days.
-Sex-for-sale is an administrative offense under Social Order Act Article 80.
-Meth is Schedule 2 and ketamine is Schedule 3 under anti-drug rules.
+Sex-for-sale is an administrative offense under the Social Order Act Article 80.
+Meth is Schedule 2, and ketamine is Schedule 3 under anti-drug rules.
 Work rules | Overstay fines | SOA Art.
 80 | Drug schedules.

 Impact